The Netherlands pays more into the EU budget than it receives in grants. In other words, it is a net contributor.

 Figure 1: Focus on the Netherlands’ net payment position

 In fact, the Netherlands is a net contributor under both definitions, but the size of the net contribution differs considerably depending on the definition.
-In 2012, and again in 2020, the Netherlands Court of Audit showed how the calculations based on the two definitions panned out for the Netherlands (and the other EU member states).
+In 2012, 2020 and 2024, the Netherlands Court of Audit showed how the calculations based on the two definitions panned out for the Netherlands (and the other EU member states).

 More information